 Her debut memoir, Las Crosses: An Unwavering Journey to a New Life in America, chronicles her first eight months after arriving in Las Cruces, New Mexico, from Beijing.
 It became an Amazon bestseller in multiple categories, Biographies and Memoirs of Asian Americans, History of China, and Biographies of Educators, and was named a finalist for the 2023 IAN Book of the Year Awards and 2025 Readers’ Choice Book Awards.
 It also earned 2nd and 3rd places at the 2023 Outstanding Creator Awards.

 In 2024, Apple released her first historical novel, Mother of Red Mountains: A Novel of a Woman’s Journey Through Revolutionary China.
 Based on real lives and historical events, the novel is both a tribute to the unsung strength of Chinese women and a meditation on love, loss, and survival under totalitarian rule.
-The book achieved the #1 New Release status on Amazon in Historical Chinese Fiction and has since won multiple awards from both mainstream and indie award bodies, including:
+The book achieved the #1 New Release status on Amazon in Historical Chinese Fiction and has since won multiple awards from eight mainstream and indie award bodies, including:

 • 2025 American Fiction Awards: Winner in Multicultural Fiction, Family Saga, and General Fiction